henrik/thepugautomatic.com-eleventy/src/site/posts/2023-07-13-ruby-module-builder-patterns.md

 end
 ```

 It makes sense.
 This is a class that creates modules.
-We need to create a module before we can define instance methods on it, and it's only in the initializer that we've created one.
+We need to create a module before we can define instance methods on it, and it's only in the initializer that we've created it.

 [`define_method`](https://ruby-doc.org/3.2/Module.html#method-i-define_method) defines instance methods on the receiver, which inside the initializer is the module we created.